 The baseline data for dialysis facility inclusion was provided by the ESRD National Coordinating Center (NCC) from the facility submitted information available in CROWNWeb.

 Facilities selected for this project will demonstrate an LTC Reduction based on their individual facility requirement

 The Network will:

 Educate target facilities on the CDC Core Interventions, and assist the facilities in implementing the CDC Core Interventions,

-Assist Facilities in monitoring their own progress toward implementing the CDC Core Interventions and reduction of BSIs, and
+Assist Facilities in monitoring and tracking their own progress towards the reduction of long term catheters, and

 Monitor the progress of QIA facilities and assist the facilities that are unable to progress to goal.